actions/setup-dotnet/README.md

 The `dotnet-runtime` input allows you to install .NET runtimes separately from SDKs.
 This is useful for multi-targeting scenarios where you need one SDK version but multiple runtime versions for testing.

+When `dotnet-runtime` is specified, both the .NET Runtime (Microsoft.NETCore.App) and the ASP.NET Core Runtime (Microsoft.AspNetCore.App) are installed for each specified version.

 **Example: Install SDK 10 with runtimes 8 and 9**:
 ```yml
 steps: